Contact Us

 Gas Stations Pollution

 Gas stations are found everywhere.
-They are so common and necessary, as they became an integral part of our daily lives.
-Thus, it is no wonder that they are not usually associated with environmental and health risk and, even less to home pollution.
+They are so common and necessary that they became an integral part of our daily lives.
+Thus, it is no wonder that they are not usually associated with environmental and health risks, and even less with home pollution.
 For example, have you asked yourself: “Is my home or the house I intend to buy close to a gas station?”
-Is the proximity to a gas station an excluding criteria for house shopping?
+Is the proximity to a gas station an excluding criterion for house shopping?
 Well, it may be!
 The following paragraphs should help you decide by yourself.

-Below are presented, in brief, the main and sometimes severe pollution problems associated with gas stations along with the subsequent health, environmental, and home pollution risks.
-Additionally, due to importance and practical relevance, prevention and cost recovery issues are first discussed.
+Below are presented, briefly, the main and sometimes severe pollution problems associated with gas stations along with the subsequent health, environmental, and home pollution risks.
+Additionally, due to the importance and practical relevance, prevention and cost recovery issues are first discussed.

 Prevention and Cost Recovery

 - Personal damage.
 From the perspective of the public, the best prevention is to spend as little time as possible at a gas station and avoid living close to a gas station (e.g., 1 block or less).
-However, if this is not possible or if the exposure has already occurred (e.g., you live within 1 block of a gas station or are employed at a convenience store) you may be entitled to compensation.
-Evaluate your pollution case now!
+However, if this is not possible or if the exposure has already occurred (e.g., you live within 1 block from a gas station or are employed at a convenience store) you may be entitled to compensation.

 Gas Station Pollution Release